commenthol/debug-level/README.md

 const fs = require('fs')
 const Log = require('debug-level')

-// log into file instead of process.stderr const stream = fs.createWriteStream('./my.log')
+// log into file instead of process.stdout const stream = fs.createWriteStream('./my.log')

 // The options will be set for all Loggers...